 You may start to shower 48 hours after surgery.
-However, you will need to wait until after the sutures are removed before you can soak the incision in a bathtub or pool.
-During the first few weeks after surgery, you may wear a soft cup bra or a camisole.
-Do not wear a bra with underwire for 6 weeks after surgery.
-An underwire may cause skin breakdown or cause the incision to open up.
+However, you will need to wait until the sutures are removed before soaking the incision in a bathtub or pool.

-Tegaderms, a clear plastic tape, and glue are usually placed over your incisiona.
+Tegaderms, a clear plastic tape, and glue are placed on the incisions.
 You may use soap and water over these and dab the area dry.
 With time as they begin to peel, trim only the peeled portions.
-Do not remove the entire tegaderm unless it is loose.
+Do not remove the entire tape unless it is loose.

-You may have steristrips over the incisions.
-Keeping these paper tapes on the incision for 4 weeks will significantly improve the quality of the final scar.
+You may have steristrips over your incision.
+Keeping these paper tapes on the incision for 4-6 weeks will significantly improve the quality of the final scar.

-You may resume normal activity in one or two weeks.
+You may resume normal activity in 4 to 6 weeks.